jeholliday/shellshock/README.md

 DHCP offer.
 The work of security researchers identified option 114 as one possible way [6].
 Option 114 is described as the "default url" field.
 This option is widely supported by DHCP clients despite not serving any purpose [7].
-It is the perfect place to include our payload because it is a string field and clients will recognize it as a valid option, but other options could also likely be used.
+It is the perfect place to include our payload because it is a string field and clients will recognize it as a valid option.

 ### Server Configuration
 This demonstration was once again designed for Ubuntu 12.04, but it could be modified to work on